-On receiving the ISP operation mode and the programming file index, the application starts reading the input source programming file in a 512 byte blocks.
-The application stores the received data in a temporary buffer and sends the same data to the ISP service.
-The application requests the next block of 512 byte data until the entire file gets transferred from the USB mass storage device.
-The SmartFusion2 Device application is notified with a status code when the ISP service completes the authentication or the verification process.
+On receiving the data request from the SmartFusion2 device, the UART Host PC Loader starts transferring the input source programming file in blocks of 4 Kb data with cyclic redundancy check (CRC).
+The SmartFusion2 device:

+- Stores the received 4 Kb data in a temporary buffer. - Checks the CRC. - · Inputs the same data to the ISP service. - Sends acknowledgment to the UART Host PC Loader for the 4 Kb data that was received and requests to send the next block of 4 Kb data.

+This operation repeats until the UART Host PC Loader transfers the entire file.
+The UART Host PC Loader is notified with a status code when the ISP service completes the authentication or the verification process.
 When the operation mode is Program, an internal device reset is generated for the new design to take effect.